MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/keyboard-model-02.md

     ```javascript
     // Register 0
-    keys.add(WhiteKey("A", 1.9, 2.3, -0.20, -2.4).build(scene, 0, -2.4*21))
+    buildKey(scene, keyboard, {type: "white", note: "A", topWidth: 1.9, bottomWidth: 2.3, topPositionX: -0.20, wholePositionX: -2.4, register: 0, referencePositionX: -2.4*21});
     keyParams.slice(10, 12).forEach(key => {
-        keys.add(key.build(scene, 0, -2.4*21));
+        buildKey(scene, keyboard, Object.assign({register: 0, referencePositionX: -2.4*21}, key));
     })

     // Register 8
-    keys.add(WhiteKey("C", 2.3, 2.3, 0, -2.4*6).build(scene, 8, 84));
+    buildKey(scene, keyboard, {type: "white", note: "C", topWidth: 2.3, bottomWidth: 2.3, topPositionX: 0, wholePositionX: -2.4*6, register: 8, referencePositionX: 84});
     ```

-    Note that the left-most key and the right-most key of the piano keyboard don't fit into the dimensions of the objects defined in `keyParams` (because they are not next to a black key at the edge), so we need to create a new `WhiteKey` object for each of them to specify their special shape.
+    Note that the left-most key and the right-most key of the piano keyboard don't fit into the dimensions of the props defined in `keyParams` (because they are not next to a black key at the edge), so we need to define a new `props` object for each of them to specify their special shape.

 1. The keyboard produced should look like this after the changes are made: